Support services specific to pulmonary fibrosis

 There is likely to be a support group for pulmonary fibrosis patients and families near you.
 Those who attend a group say that the support can be life-changing.
 You will find lots of information and advice on living with pulmonary fibrosis – as well as a place to meet and chat with other carers.

 The support group has been my sanctuary – I don’t know what we’d have done without it.

-You can email us or call the Action for Pulmonary Fibrosis support line 24/7 and leave a message on our support line for patients and carers.
-Our specialist Interstitial Lung Disease (ILD) Nurse, Lucy, or one of our patient ambassadors will get back to you within two working days.
+You can email us, or call the Action for Pulmonary Fibrosis support line 24/7 and leave a message for us to return your call.